 An authentic Turkish Hamam experience typically consists of three different steps.
-Therefore, a Turkish hammam would typically consist of three rooms where these steps are performed.
+As such, a Turkish hammam would typically consist of three different rooms where these steps are performed.

 4. Icelandic Spa

 This may surprise some, but Iceland has quite a strong outdoor pool culture.
-With so much volcanic activity going on this tiny country, the mineral rich water in these these pools are naturally heated.
+With so much volcanic activity in this small country, the mineral-rich water in these pools is naturally heated.

 These natural hot springs are popular with locals as well as with tourists.
-One of the most famous ones is the Blue Lagoon, a beautiful geothermal spa with a large outdoor lagoon, located close to Reykjavvik, Iceland’s capitol.
+One of the most famous ones is the Blue Lagoon, a beautiful geothermal spa with a large outdoor lagoon, located close to Reykjavik, Iceland’s capital.

 5. Japanese Sento

 Once you’ve paid the fee to enter the Sento, you take off your clothes and put them in a locker.
-You then need to wash your body using one of the available faucets, before you can enter the warm bath where you can relax with your fellow bathers.
+You then need to wash your body using one of the available faucets before entering the warm bath, where you can relax with your fellow bathers.

 Depending on the Sento you visit, there may also be a massage room and a sauna to complement the experience.

-The above sauna and spa traditions are very specific and unique to their respective countries.
-Most western countries, where saunas and spas are popular, are similar to the the Finnish sauna traditions, wheres in most Arabic countries, the hammam experience is more common.
+The above sauna and spa traditions are specific and unique to their respective countries.
+Most western countries, where saunas and spas are popular, are similar to the Finnish sauna traditions, whereas in most Arabic countries, the hammam experience is more common.